Tuck · Comparisons · Tuck vs Baby Monitor Nancy: Cloud Camera

 No. Nancy requires Wi-Fi or cellular on both the nursery and parent phones.
 There is no Bluetooth fallback or local-LAN mode.
 If both devices lose internet, the monitor goes dark.
 Tuck is the only app in this category with a Bluetooth Coded PHY fallback for true offline operation.

-Nancy's $119.99 lifetime is a one-time purchase that pays for itself versus a subscription if you use the app for more than ~15 months at Tuck Pro's $7.99/month, or ~18 months at Tuck Pro annual ($79).
-Tuck does not currently offer a lifetime tier.
-Tuck does offer a free-forever monitoring tier; Nancy only offers a free trial.
+Nancy's $119.99 lifetime is a one-time purchase that pays for itself versus a subscription if you use the app for more than ~8 months at Tuck's $14.99/month, or ~14 months at Tuck's annual ($99.99).
+Tuck does not offer a lifetime tier.
+Tuck offers a 14-day free trial of the full experience; Nancy offers a similar free trial.

 What does Tuck do that Nancy doesn't?

 Three things.
-AI lullabies in a cloned family voice — Nancy has no lullabies at all.
+A curated lullaby library — Nancy has no lullabies at all.
 Bluetooth offline fallback — Nancy is internet-only.
-AI scene captions and morning sleep diary written in plain language — Nancy doesn't have an AI layer.
+AI scene captions and a written morning sleep diary — Nancy doesn't have an AI layer.

 What does Nancy do that Tuck doesn't?

 Two things.
-A one-time $119.99 lifetime purchase tier — Tuck only has subscription Pro.
+A one-time $119.99 lifetime purchase tier — Tuck is subscription only.
 And a multi-year track record with thousands of App Store reviews behind a battle-tested codebase shared with the flagship Annie app.
 Tuck launches in 2026.
+Nancy also includes cloud recording, which Tuck deliberately does not — Tuck has 30-day TTL on encrypted cry-moment snapshots only, no continuous cloud video.

 Has Nancy been hacked?